- I know how much I can afford, should I still get pre-qualified?

 My expertise is real estate and I’m pleased to say that I know the Lakes Region market perhaps better than anyone.
 I’d be happy to point out builders that I am familiar with, which communities are convenient, where you’re likely to find the best views or the most amenities, current price ranges, comparables.
 If you’d like to know more about the residents, in addition to recommending that you take a stroll around the neighborhood, I’m always happy to provide you with several reliable sources of information.

-I begin by providing you with sold comparables, the most recent carrying the most weight, then I’ll assist you in adjusting for upgrades, condition and unique attributes.
-Number of days on market are also a sizable factor.
+I begin by providing you with sold comparables, the most recent carrying the most weight, then I’ll assist you in adjusting for upgrades, condition, and unique attributes.
+Number of days on market is also a sizable factor.
 Among other things, these are the elements that an appraiser will use in determining value.

 Surprisingly you have more options then you might think.
 This is not necessarily a deal-breaker.
 You will have the choice of walking away, as a satisfactory appraisal is a condition of your contract.
 Renegotiating the price is often a viable alternative.
 You may even have discretion to continue with the agreement “as is” depending on what percentage of the purchase price is covered by your down payment.

-Buying real estate for investment not only involves different advantages and considerations than other investments, but different advantages and considerations than other real estate purchases.
-The short answer is that real estate as investment is complicated by specific concerns in the areas of financing, location, management, and taxes.
+Buying real estate for investment not only involves different advantages and considerations than other investments but different advantages and considerations than other real estate purchases.
+The short answer is that real estate as an investment is complicated by specific concerns in the areas of financing, location, management, and taxes.